kabuf2020/Project1/README.md

 Plan so far:
-to use iDigBio API and write a script that when given a genus name (we'll start with Lythrypnus) https://www.idigbio.org/wiki/index.php/IDigBio_API will call a function that creates a dictionary of the species within the genus a second function to query how many species in the genus have images available and a third function to generate tuples consisting of collections (lots) and their size (number of specimens in the collection) for a species and to plot those as a histogram.
+to use iDigBio API and write a script that when given a genus name (we'll start with Lythrypnus) https://www.idigbio.org/wiki/index.php/IDigBio_API will create a function that queries the API to search for collections of taxa from a particular genus included some related fields and to create a dataframe a second function will query the produced dataframe to generate a pie chart of the frequencies of species collected within the genus a third function will....